fcolecumberri/Doddler_Bizarre_Adventure_in_the_Matriarchy/README.md

 Since the text generated here is made with UTF-8, to play this game, you need kichikou's implementation of system3 virtual machine: [xsystem35-sdl2](https://github.com/kichikuou/xsystem35-sdl2)(Tested) or [system35-sdl2](https://github.com/kichikuou/system3-sdl2)(Not tested).

-In order to play the game you should acquire a legal copy of the game and copy the files `大悪司WA.ALD`,
+In order to play the game you should acquire a legal copy of the game, downloads the `.tar.gz` files from the Releases, extract them and copy the files
+`大悪司WA.ALD`,
 `大悪司DA.ALD`,
 `大悪司BA.ald`,
 `大悪司BA.bgi`, and
 `大悪司SB.ALD`
 (maybe you need some more)
-in the same place where you extract this files.
+in the same place where you extract the files.

 If you acquire the game as a Game Disk, you might need to use the upgrade using [AliceSoft support page](https://www.alicesoft.com/support/new_akuji.html) (I have not tested this).